NikhilDwa/Contact-Manager/README.md

 # React-and-Node-JS

-React-and-Node-JS is a program developed using react and node.  which takes user input, calculate the similarity and recommend top 5 similar text.
+React-and-Node-JS is a program developed using react and node.
+The program ask user to login, and can see all the previously saved contact and also add new contacts.

 ## How to use?